garymsx/xsm-vscode-extension/en/xsmconfig.md

 Specifies the root directory of the source files.

 ### outputDir
-Specifies the output directory of the build files.
+Specifies the output directory for the build files.

 ### importDir
 Specifies the root directory of the files referenced by import or include.
 Multiple directories can be specified.

+### build
+Specifies the files to be built.
+If not specified, the currently open file will be built.

 ### optimize
 Specifies the optimization options.
-  - cacheRegister - If implicit register usage is detected, the used register is cached to avoid repeated referencing.
+  - cacheRegister - If implicit register usage is performed, caches the used registers to avoid repeated references.
-  - jrJump - Replaces JP instructions generated internally with JR instructions in if statements, etc. If JR is not possible, JP instructions remain the same.
+  - jrJump - Replaces JP instructions generated internally in if statements with JR instructions.
+If JR is not possible, it remains as JP instructions.

 ### debug
 Specifies the debug options.
-  - source - Allows you to view the assembler source during the build.
+  - source - Allows viewing of the assembler source during the build.
   - comment - Adds detailed information to the source.